Braided Systems: a Unified Treatment of Algebraic Structures with Several Operations: Notations and conventions

-All the structures in this paper live in a \underline{strict monoidal} category $(\C,\otimes,\II)$; the reader can have in mind the category $\Vect$ of vector spaces over a field~$\k$ for simplicity.
+All our structures live in a {strict mono\-idal} category $(\C,\otimes,\II)$; the reader can have in mind the category $\Vect$ of vector spaces over a field~$\k$ for simplicity.
 The word ``strict'' is often omitted for brevity, as well as the word ``monoidal'' in the terms ``braided / symmetric monoidal category''.
-Given an object~$V$ in~$\C$, we succinctly denote its tensor powers by $V^n:=V^{\otimes n}$, $V^0:=\II$.
-Further, given a morphism $\varphi:V^{ l}\rightarrow V^{ r},$ the following notation is repeatedly used:
+Given an object~$V$ in~$\C$, we succinctly denote its tensor powers by $V^n=V^{\otimes n}$, $V^0=\II$.
+Further, given a morphism $\varphi \colon V^{ l}\to V^{ r},$ the following notation is repeatedly used:

 and similarly for morphisms on tensor products of different objects.
-Working with a family of objects $(V_1,V_2,\ldots)$, we put $\Id_i:=\Id_{V_i}$.
+Working with a family of objects $(V_1,V_2,\ldots)$, we put $\Id_i=\Id_{V_i}$.

-The already classical \textit{graphical calculus} is extensively used in this paper, with \begin{itemize} \item dots standing for objects in $\C,$ \item horizontal gluing corresponding to the tensor product, \item graph diagrams representing morphisms from the object which corresponds to the lower dots to that corresponding to the upper dots, \item vertical gluing standing for morphism composition, and vertical strands for identities. \end{itemize} All diagrams are to be read \underline{from bottom to top} here.
+The already classical \emph{graphical calculus} is extensively used in this article.
+Dots denote objects in $\C$; horizontal gluing represents tensor product; graph diagrams encode morphisms from the object corresponding to the lower dots to that corresponding to the upper dots; vertical gluing stands for morphism composition, and vertical strands for identities.
+All diagrams read {from bottom to top}.